.

 Think Like a General Contractor- Avoid “Scope Creep”

 It’s tempting to expand your plans mid-project.
 You might be in your kitchen, hammer in-hand, and think “if we’re already opening up this wall, might as well add a room!”
-Remember, small additions add up, and can bloat your renovation cost per square foot.
-If you get scope creep, pause for a moment and consider whether it aligns with your long-term goals, if it will improve resale value, and if the addition will bring your debt beyond your comfort zone.
+Remember, small additions add up and can bloat your renovation cost.
+If you get scope creep, pause for a moment and consider whether it aligns with your long-term goals, if it will improve resale value or if the addition will bring your debt beyond your comfort zone.
 Like a general contractor, your job is to stick to the plan.

 Every renovation begins with a clear plan, but it’s easy for homeowners to expand a project midstream, adding new siding, upgrading flooring throughout the house, or swapping standard cabinets for custom cabinetry during a kitchen remodel.
-While these upgrades can improve quality and resale value, they can also raise your debt-to-income ratio- so give it some careful thought.
-Become committing to changes, evaluate whether the addition truly enhances the space or simply increases the total cost.
-Staying disciplined about your specific project type, whether its a bathroom refresh or large-scale room additions, keeps your remodeling aligned with your budget and prevents your investment from becoming financially overwhelming.
+While these upgrades can improve quality and resale value, they can also raise your cost significantly.
+How will you cover that cost?
+If you plan to finance the renovations, consider if borrowing additional funds fits in to your overall goals, not just for the project, but for your finances as well.
+Become committed to changes, evaluate whether the addition truly enhances the space or simply increases the total cost.
+Staying disciplined about your specific project type, whether it’s a bathroom refresh or large-scale room additions, keeps your remodeling aligned with your budget and prevents your investment from becoming financially overwhelming.

 *See Rates & Disclosures